 Dear Board of Directors and Chief Executive Officer:

-On August 26, 2016, the Department of Defense (DOD) issued Interpretive Guidance (opens new window) on issues related to the 2015 amendments to the regulation implementing the Military Lending Act (MLA).
+On August 26, 2016, the Department of Defense (DOD) issued Interpretive Guidance (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) on issues related to the 2015 amendments to the regulation implementing the Military Lending Act (MLA).
 The regulation affects most non-mortgage related consumer credit a lender extends to active duty service members and their dependents.
 Credit unions must comply with most of the regulatory changes starting October 3, 2016.
 Compliance with changes related to credit card accounts begins October 3, 2017.

 The Interpretive Guidance clarifies a number of issues the regulation addresses, including: